 Looking for experts to install a kitchen backsplash?

 Fill out the form so that we can put you in contact with certified contractors from our network

 This option is one that will be favoured by any kids in your home.
-Chalkboard paint is not only water resistant, but it's also durable and easy to clean!
+Chalkboard paint is not only water-resistant, but it's also durable and easy to clean!
 This inexpensive option is anything but boring, and offers a way for you to leave little love notes and drawings for friends and family, livening up the home and making this room fun!
 Before painting, make sure to remove any switch plates.

 Who says your backsplash needs to be made from traditional materials?
 Mixing and matching found materials with those purchased can be a unique option.
-Although we've already suggested using tiles for your backsplash, mismatched tiles can be a way to create a signature mosaic in your kitchen!
+Although we've already suggested using tiles for your backsplash, mismatched tiles can be a way to integrate a signature mosaic in your kitchen!
 Try a combination of glossy and matte glass tiles to create some versatility while maintaining function.

-Mix medium toned wood tiles with metallic multi-coloured ones.
+Mix medium-toned wood tiles with metallic multi-coloured ones.
 If your kitchen is donned with stainless steel appliances, consider a patchwork design that is eye-catching and colourful.
 If you're on a budget, it is worth checking out your local Habitat for Humanity for leftover tiles, mixing these with a few custom-designed ones.
 This way, you can save some bucks while still creating a singular backsplash.

 source: Flickr, huriel becerra

 Stone is an alluring option for your home's backsplash.
 Most types of stone can be cut into various shapes for a beautiful backsplash tile.
 Honed marble is a popular choice.
 Consider layering a small piece of marble or creating a marble mosaic with some mixed tiles.
 This will give your kitchen a designer look that is professional and clean.
 You can create a more uniform effect with a large section of marble or granite.
 Stone tiles are very durable and versatile but need to be taken care of correctly.